praveentpillai/ScaleErrorMinWSI/README.md

 1. main_code_panda.ipynb: contains code for running the proposed method on PANDA dataset.
 2. main_code_otsu.ipynb: contains code for running the proposed method on CPTAC-CM dataset.

+The notebooks have been executed in Google Colab environment.
+The dependencies and other path variables have been clearly stated within the file.
+One may change the pathname as per the environment used to execute the code.

 The dataset associated with the study can be downloaded from: https://drive.google.com/drive/folders/13bDVN1qUpeaAoy3bRO52PEgKJC2PViuH?usp=sharing.
 Download it to a directory and appropriately set the path in the file.
 The code has been tested on the Google Colab environment without any GPU support.